apache/hadoop/hadoop-hdds/docs/content/Concepts.md

 ### Clients
 Ozone ships with a set of clients.
 Ozone [CLI]({{< ref "CommandShell.md#shell" >}}) is the command line interface like 'hdfs' command.
 [Freon] ({{< ref "Freon.md" >}}) is a  load generation tool for Ozone.

-### REST Handler
-Ozone provides an RPC (Remote Procedure Call) as well as a  REST (Representational State Transfer)  interface.
-This allows clients to be written in many languages quickly.
-Ozone strives to maintain an API compatibility between REST and RPC.
-For most purposes, a client can make one line change to switch from REST to RPC or vice versa.
+## S3 gateway

+Ozone provides and [S3 compatible REST gateway server]({{< ref "S3.md">}}).
+All of the main S3 features are supported and any S3 compatible client library can be used.

 ### Ozone File System
-Ozone file system (TODO: Add documentation) is a Hadoop compatible file system.
+[Ozone file system]({{< ref "OzoneFS.md">}}) is a Hadoop compatible file system.
 This allows Hadoop services and applications like Hive and Spark to run against
 Ozone without any change.
+(For example: you can use `hdfs dfs -ls o3fs://...` instead of `hdfs dfs -ls hdfs://...`)

 ### Ozone Client
 This is similar to DFSClient in HDFS.
 This is the standard client to talk to Ozone.
 All other components that we have discussed so far rely on Ozone client.
-Ozone client supports both RPC and REST protocols.
+Ozone client supports RPC protocol.